kimintime/fs13-JavaScript-public/README.md

 ### How to use
 Simply hit enter (or click the search icon) to show all countries.
 Click on the red arrow icon to scroll back to top at anytime.

 To learn more about a country, click on that country's flag, or the 'More' button.
 It will scroll automatically to display that information.
 If you want to close that display, simply click the 'x' button to the left of the flag.
+Wait a tick, and the page will return you back to where you were.

 You can start a new search at anytime, no need to close country results, or refresh the page.